rendezfoo/metayou/index.md

 ## You are here because you made a discovery.

-You realised that what is more important than attracting users.
+You realised what is more important than attracting users.

 ### The key is not to lock-in and hold individuals.